timsutton/punic/README.markdown

 ## Description

-A clean room reimplementation of (_parts_ of) the Carthage dependency manager.
+Punic is intended to be an easier to use, faster and more reliable implementation of the [Carthage](http://github.com/carthage/carthage) dependency management system.

 ## Installation